-Attachment 1 provides more information on these processes and outcomes from each.
+Attachment 1 provides more information on the processes identified above, and outcomes from each, including comments from APC members and how these have been reflected in the emerging Vision.

 VISION HIGHLIGHTS

 reGENERATE is a long range, multi-generational and high level Vision, crafted with full neighbourhood build-out to TOA density in mind.
 Full build-out, if it were to occur, could translate to over 30,000 new residents.
 The pace and extent of redevelopment of the neighbourhood, will in part be determined by the market.
 As per best practices with long range planning, the policies which implement the Vision, such as the Official Community Plan (OCP) are expected to be updated periodically.